 - Dirk Gently.
 In the Back Story, he pretended to be a psychic but everything he predicted came true.
-He does it again at the start of the second novel, and when they continue to come true, he takes to standing on his roof yelling "Stop it!" at the sky.
+He was so accurate he was branded as a fake, because psychics are never that accurate, and had to be smuggled out of town.
+He's at it again at the start of the second novel, deliberately making up nonsense.
+And when they continue to come true, he takes to standing on his roof yelling "Stop it!" at the sky.
 He desperately wants to be a fraud; it's so much simpler.

 - In The Haunted Air, Phony Psychic Lyle Kenton has a run-in with a genuine ghost, and ends up developing real powers of foresight and acquiring a genuine spirit-guide in his brother Charlie.

-- Marjorie Potts, AKA Madame Tracy, in Good Omens.
-Interestingly, her "phoniness" seems somewhat intentional—she's long realized that people don't really want too much of their supernatural in their sessions, just a nice reassurance that their loved ones are someplace nice.
+- Marjorie Potts, a.k.a.
+Madame Tracy, in Good Omens.
+Interestingly, her "phoniness" seems somewhat intentional—she holds séances, but has long realized that people don't really want too much of the supernatural in their sessions, just some reassurance that their loved ones are someplace nice.
 One of her fake sessions is nevertheless interrupted when she's possessed by a disembodied angel.

 - Played With in the Land of Oz books: the Wizard, of course, turns out to be a fraud at first, but in later volumes is actually taught magic by Glinda.

 - In M.C.A.
-Hogarth's short story Fire in the Void Keshul is a fortune teller who does not believe a bit of it, but then the stones thrown by one of his clients turn out to be shockingly accurate.
+Hogarth's short story Fire in the Void Keshul is a fortune teller who does not believe a bit of it, but then the stones thrown by one of his clients turn out to be shockingly accurate, three times in a row.
 More of these prophecies occur in the novel Pearl in the Void and at one point he is stabbed and left in the waste for dead, only to mysteriously recover with bleached white skin and hair making him believe that he's the avatar of the god whose existence he previously denied.

 - On Gravity Falls supposed psychic Li'l Gideon uses obvious tricks in his shows, but actually does have telekinetic powers thanks to his magic amulet, and more occult knowledge from the second journal.

-- One episode of South Park has Kyle find a Serial Killer but, since the idiot police won't believe him while Cartman is obviously faking psychic powers and they're hanging on his every word, so Kyle makes them listen by claiming to be a psychic himself.
+- One episode of South Park has Kyle figure out the identity of a Serial Killer through real detective work, but the idiot police won't believe him while Cartman is obviously faking psychic powers and they're hanging on his every word.
+So Kyle makes them listen by imitating Cartman, giving himself a semi-serious head injury and claiming to have developed psychic powers when he wakes up at the hospital, except the visions Kyle makes up point to the culprit he identified with the evidence he found earlier.
 He tries to end the episode with An Aesop that psychics are fake, but all the other Phony Psychics leave him so frustrated that he screams at them — just as the lights suddenly flicker and things fall off of shelves.
-After a Beat Kyle insists there was a logical explanation for that, and the episode ends.
+After a Beat Kyle insists there must be a logical explanation for that, and the episode ends.